Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Texas vs. Xavier: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A Sweet 16 matchup will feature the No. 2 seed Texas Longhorns (28-8) and the No. 3 seed Xavier Musketeers (27-9) playing on Friday at T-Mobile Center.
-The NCAA Tournament contest tips off at 9:45 PM.
+A Sweet 16 matchup features the No. 2 seed Texas Longhorns (28-8) squaring off against the No. 3 seed Xavier Musketeers (27-9) on Friday at T-Mobile Center.
+This NCAA Tournament contest tips at 9:45 PM, with the winner advancing to the Midwest Regional final.

 See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas vs. Xavier matchup.